 5. Leopard

 The leopard, a master of camouflage, slinks through Etosha’s scrub.
-Spotting one lounging in a tree or stalking prey is a thrilling addition to your wildlife in Etosha checklist.
+Spotting one lounging in a tree or stalking prey is a thrilling addition to your safari checklist.

 - Best Time: Dry season—sparse vegetation aids visibility.